mnit-rtmc/mere/README.md

 ## Running

-You must specify the destination host as well as one or more directories to mirror.
+You must specify the destination host as well as one or more source directories to mirror.

 ```
-./target/release/mere {host} {dir 0} ... {dir N}
+./target/release/mere -d {dst host} -s {dir 0} ... {dir N}
 ```

 ## Running as a systemd Service